nichoth/level-todo/docs/guide.md

 Lets make a todo list app.
 People seem to like those.

 We want to be able to save a list and then see it again later; it should be *persistent*.
-We don't really need this todo list to be visible to the entire world, so there is no need to make a *website*.
+We don't really need this list to be visible to the entire world, so there is no need to make a *website*.
 We can just use our device's local storage.